 Talk to an Experienced Missouri Family Law Attorney

 Losing custody is a traumatic experience.
 Act quickly to make sure you can reunify with your child as soon as possible.
-Cass County family lawyer Joshua Wilson has years of experience in foster care cases and dependency hearings, helping families reunite.
-Contact the Joshua Wilson Law Firm today at (816) 331-9968 for a consultation.
+Cass County family lawyers at Higher Level Legal have years of experience in foster care cases and dependency hearings, helping families reunite.
+Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.